TigerHix/BossbarLib/README.md

 * Almost unobservable smoke particles.
 * The bossbar wouldn't disappear unless you request to do so.
 * Performant and no flickerings.
 Unlike some libraries, BossbarLib just wouldn't spawn a new entity every time a new message is displayed.
-* Clean, object-oriented code that a ten-year-old could understand.
+* Clean, object-oriented approach that a ten-year-old could understand.
 * Can be used as a standalone plugin, or be shaded into your project.

 Is BossbarLib perfect?